These chewy fudgy homemade brownies are made completely from scratch. You will never make a box mix again!

 - Pour/spoon batter into the prepared baking pan and bake for 35-36 minutes or until the brownies begin to pull away from the edges of the pan.
 A toothpick inserted in the center should come out with only a few moist crumbs when the brownies are done.
 All ovens are different, so keep an eye on them after 30 minutes and use the toothpick test to see when yours are finished.

 - Allow the brownies to cool completely in the pan set on a wire rack.
-Once cooled, lift the foil out of the pan using the overhang on the sides and cut into squares.
+Once cooled, lift the foil out of the pan using the overhang on the sides.
+Frost with chocolate buttercream, if desired.
+Cut into squares.
 For neat squares, I use a very sharp knife and wipe it clean with a paper towel after each cut.

 - Unfrosted brownies stay fresh in an airtight container at room temperature for 1 week.
 Frosted brownies stay fresh in an airtight container at room temperature for 2 days or in the refrigerator for up to 1 week.